zhulinn/SpringBoot-Angular7-Online-Shopping-Store/README.md

   4. Run `ng serve`
   5. The frontend client is running on [localhost:4200]().

-Note: The backend API url is configured in `src/environments/environment.ts` in the frontend project.
+Note: The backend API url is configured in `src/environments/environment.ts` of the frontend project.
 It is `localhost:8080/api` by default.